 I must admit that I am very lucky.
-I visited the island of Milos, one of the most beautiful Greek islands, along with my best friend Vlasia.
-She comes from Milos so she knows the island very well.
-During my stay there she took me to the best places on the island.
-So here is my list of what to do in Milos island Greece.
+I have visited the island of Milos a couple of times by now, along with my best friend Vlasia that comes from the island and knows it very well.
+During my visits, she took me to the best places on the island.
+So here is my list of the best things to do in Milos island Greece.

 Things to do in Milos Island Greece

 Milos Island is famous for its beaches.
 It has more than 75 small and big beaches some accessible by land and some by water.
+No list of things to do in Milos is complete without visiting the beaches the island has to offer.
 Here are some of the best:

 Firiplaka is a long beach with white sand, pristine waters and big rocks.
 It is an organized beach with a small beach bar.

 This beautiful, small cove with crystal clear waters is located near Firiplaka.
 Going down to this beach is not for the faint of heart.
 The harrowing climb down should be navigated carefully.

 Golden sands and shallow waters make Provatas the perfect beach for families.
 If you’re with little ones then walking along and swimming the beach is one of the top things to do in Milos Greece.
 The beach is lined with mall hotels and restaurants, and it’s easily accessed by paved road.

 A visit to the island of Milos is incomplete if you don’t do a boat tour around the island.
 It gives you the chance to swim in places only accessible by boat and see the island from a different angle.
 There are a lot of tours available and they cost from around 50 € per person including food and drinks.
 I totally recommend the one by sailing boat.

 All the boat tours in Milos depart from the village of Adamas, they take you across the shoreline of Milos making stops along the way.
 The highlight of the journey is Kleftiko.